2022–23 Scottish Challenge Cup

-The 2022–23 Scottish Challenge Cup known as the SPFL Trust Trophy due to sponsorship reasons, is the 31st season of the competition.
-The total number of participating clubs is 53, up from 50, with the return of clubs from Wales and Northern Ireland.
-The competition began on 9 August 2022 with the first round and will end on 25 or 26 March 2023 with the final at a yet to be chosen neutral venue.
+The 2022–23 Scottish Challenge Cup known as the SPFL Trust Trophy due to sponsorship reasons, was the 31st season of the competition.
+The total number of participating clubs was 53, up from 50, with the return of clubs from Wales and Northern Ireland.
+The competition began on 9 August 2022 with the first round and ended on 26 March 2023 with the final at Falkirk Stadium.

-Thirty teams from the Championship, League One and League Two compete, along with four teams from the Highland Football League and four from the Lowland Football League.
-In addition to this, Under-21 teams from 11 of the 12 clubs competing in the Scottish Premiership are represented.
-This season also sees the return of guest clubs, with two sides each coming from Northern Ireland's NIFL Premiership and Wales' Cymru Premier respectively.
+Thirty teams from the Championship, League One and League Two competed, along with four teams from the Highland Football League and four from the Lowland Football League.
+In addition to this, Under-21 teams from 11 of the 12 clubs competing in the Scottish Premiership were represented.
+This season also saw the return of guest clubs, with two sides each coming from Northern Ireland's NIFL Premiership and Wales' Cymru Premier.

 Format

 First round

 The first round featured 3 clubs from 2021–22 Scottish League Two, 4 clubs from the 2021–22 Scottish Highland Football League, 4 clubs from the 2021–22 Scottish Lowland Football League and 11 of the 12 under-21 teams of the 2022–23 Scottish Premiership, with Ross County not entering an under-21 team.

 The draw was made on 4 July 2022 at 13:00 and broadcast live on the SPFL YouTube Channel.
 The draw was regionalised and all non-Under 21 teams were seeded.
 The matches were played on 9 and 10 August 2022.